 Proof.
 The proof is identical to the proof that the positive flat stable model structure satisfies the strong commutative monoid axiom.
 This is because positive cofibrations form a subclass of positive flat cofibrations.
 For the statement regarding trivial cofibrations, the same logic used above holds, because it is a Bousfield localization with respect to the same class of maps, and the weak equivalences of both the positive stable and positive flat stable model structures are the same.
-In particular, this observation proves that the positive (stable) model structures satisfy the weak form of the commutative monoid axiom discussed in Remark 3.3, so commutative monoids inherit a model structure.
+In particular, this observation proves that the positive (stable) model structures satisfy the weak form of the commutative monoid axiom discussed in Remark 3.3, so commutative monoids inherit a model structure. \Box

-Shipley provides a counterexample which demonstrates that $\operatorname{Sym}(F_1S^1)$ is not positively cofibrant (only positively flat cofibrant) because $[(F_1S^1)^{(2)}/\Sigma_2]2 = (S^1 \wedge S^1)/\Sigma_2$ and this is not $\Sigma_2$ -free.
+Shipley provides a counterexample which demonstrates that $\text{Sym}(F_1S^1)$ is not positively cofibrant (only positively flat cofibrant) because the space in level two,

+$[(F_1S^1)^{\wedge 2}/\Sigma_2]2 = (S^1 \wedge S^1)/\Sigma_2$, is not Σ_2 -free.
 Thus, Proposition 3.5 cannot hold as stated.
 However, for the same reasons as in the proof above (namely, the containment of positive cofibrations in positive flat cofibrations) we can obtain the following weakened form of Proposition 3.5.